In ‘Imaginary Heroes’, All That I Need

 To return to the opening point of this post, I don’t regret giving in to my physical attraction to Hirsch and give the moving a shot.
 Unlike what came out of sitting through the unbearable Girl Next Door for a dark glimpse of his naked frame and hairy chest, this film actually stimulated me intellectually along the way.
 I’m not saying the fact that Hirsch share a gay kiss with his boyish co-star Ryan Donowho (of The O.C. fame) didn’t at all contribute to my positive assessment of the film, but I ask to be believed when I say it played a small part.
 Young Leonardos such as Hirsch will never drag a movie down, but only a script this rich and moving will lift them all the way up.

-1. In ‘Mudge Boy’, Emile Hirsch Comes With Quirks And Perks « Welcome To All Of That - November 14, 2008
+1. Pingback: In ‘Mudge Boy’, Emile Hirsch Comes With Quirks And Perks « Welcome To All Of That

-2. These Are The Young Leonardos « Welcome To All Of That - December 13, 2008
+2. Pingback: These Are The Young Leonardos « Welcome To All Of That

 Leave a Reply